karepiu/hid-synergy/README.md

 - The digitizer precision is currently limited to a resolution of 255 * 255, and the bottom and right edges of the screen are unreachable
 - The mouse wheel functionality isn't implemented yet
+- The clipboard is not shared with the client device.
+This could potentially be done with a companion app, or in a limited auto-type fashion for just text.